These 10 tips should help you find the job that you've been looking for.

 Use your network to learn about jobs.
 Contact people you know from previous jobs, professional associations, volunteer work, alumni associations, friends, and family.

-Keep these things in mind as you use online job banks such as the Kansas City Star, Simply Hired, etc.:
+Keep these things in mind as you use job search websites:

 Consider working as a temp or volunteer.
 Many temporary positions can lead to full-time work.
 While volunteering won't net you a paycheck, you will get your name "out there" and demonstrate that you're reliable, have a positive attitude, and are sincerely interested in a particular organization.
 Volunteers often receive special benefits, and many organizations draw from their volunteer pool when seeking new paid employees.
-Visit VolunteerMatch to identify volunteer opportunities for hundreds of organizations across our area.
+Visit The Call KC , United Way of Greater Kansas City , or VolunteerMatch to identify volunteer opportunities for hundreds of organizations in our area.

 Job and career fairs provide the opportunity to meet many potential employers at one time.
 Ask a staffperson in the Business & Career Center for information about current job fairs in the Kansas City area.

 If you're a recent graduate, an internship is a great way to get work experience in your field.

 As you apply for jobs, stay organized.
 Keep a list of the potential employers you contact, including when you contacted them, who you contacted, how you contacted them, and any result from the interaction.